 The Contractor shall supply asphalt material in accordance with Specification 5.7, Supply of Asphalt.
 The types and grades of asphalt shall be as specified in Table 3.50.3.2.

-For ACP which contains RAP, the type of virgin asphalt to be used shall be determined in accordance with procedures outlined in TLT-RACP, Recycling Asphalt Concrete Pavement.
+For ACP mixtures containing RAP and specified to use penetration grade asphalts, the procedures outlined in TLT-